-Key Data Points from the 2008 990-PF for the Bill & Melinda Gates Foundation
+Key Data Points from the 2010 990-PF for the Bill & Melinda Gates Foundation

-Торіс 2008 Form 990-PF Reference Comments Grants Paid \$2.805 billion Page 1, Part I, line 25 (d); detail listing attached to the return The foundation distributed just over \$2.8 billion in 2008 from contributions received from the trust.
-Total Charitable Distributions (including grants) \$3.308 billion Page 7, Part XII, line 4 Total distributions of \$3.308 billion comprised three categories: grants of \$2.805 billion, operating expenses of \$385.8 million, and capital investments of \$117.4 million, primarily in IRIS Holdings, LLC, the separate company that is developing the foundation's new headquarters in downtown Seattle.
-Of the total distributions, the foundation treated \$1.456 billion as qualifying distributions and \$1.852 billion as distributions of corpus.
-Excise Taxes \$14,932 Page 4, Part VI, line 5 The foundation receives its funding from the trust and therefore does not maintain a separate endowment.
+Торіс 2010 Form 990-PF Reference Comments Grants Paid \$2.486 billion Page 1, Part I, line 25 (d); detail listing attached to the return The foundation distributed approximately \$2.5 billion in 2010 from contributions received from the trust.
+Total Charitable Distributions (including grants) \$3.196 billion Page 8, Part XII, line 4 Total distributions of \$3.196 billion comprised three categories: grants of \$2.486 billion, operating expenses of \$442 million, \$7 million in program related investments, and capital investments of \$261 million, primarily in IRIS Holdings, LLC, the separate company that has developed the foundation's new headquarters in downtown Seattle.
+Of the total distributions, the foundation treated \$1.321 billion as qualifying distributions and \$1.875 billion as distributions of corpus.
+Excise Taxes \$10,400 Page 4, Part VI, line 5 The foundation receives its funding from the trust and therefore does not maintain a separate endowment.
 Having no endowment results in a relatively low excise tax.
-Distribution Ratio (sometimes called the "payout ratio") 4,133.39% Not calculated on the return Although the return does not display this ratio for the current year, it can be calculated by dividing total adjusted qualifying distributions of \$3.308 billion by \$80 million in non-charitable use assets (page 7, Part X, line 5).
-This ratio is very high due to the significant distributions required under the terms of the gift from Warren Buffett.
-Compensation of Officers, Directors, and Trustees \$4.079 million Page 1, Part I, line 13(a); see detail on Page 6, Part VIII, line 1, column (c) The schedule provides a listing of 2008 compensation and benefits paid to the foundation's officers.
+Compensation of Officers, Directors, and Trustees \$6.395 million Page 1, Part I, line 13(a); see detail on Page 6, Part VIII, line 1, column (c) The schedule provides a listing of 2010 compensation and benefits paid to the foundation's officers.
 The trustees receive no compensation.
-The increase in compensation of officers, directors, and trustees from 2007 is primarily due to three additional people included on the 2008 list.
-Compensation of Five Highest Paid Employees (other than officers, directors, and trustees) \$2.538 million Page 6, Part VIII, line 2, column (c) The schedule provides a listing of 2008 compensation and benefits paid by person.
-Contributions \$3.316 billion Page 1, Part I, line 1 (a); see detail of gifts of \$5,000 or greater on Schedule B of the Form 990-PF Contributions were received from the trust as explained in the introduction to the Reader's Guide.
+The increase in compensation of officers, directors, and trustees from 2009 is primarily due to two additional officer positions included on the 2010 list.
+Compensation of Five Highest Paid Employees \$3.363 million Page 6, Part VIII, line 2, column (c) The schedule provides a listing of 2010 compensation and benefits paid by person. (other than officers, directors, and trustees) Contributions \$3.163 billion Page 1, Part I, line 1 (a); see detail of gifts of \$5,000 or greater on Schedule B of the Form 990-PF Contributions were received from the trust as explained in the introduction to the Reader's Guide.
 The foundation also received unsolicited contributions from other people; any that were for \$5,000 or more are disclosed on Schedule B.

-FREQUENTLY ASKED QUESTIONS Payout
+FREQUENTLY ASKED QUESTIONS

+Payout

-1. How much was the foundation required to distribute in 2008?
+1. How much was the foundation required to distribute in 2010?

-The foundation was required to distribute \$6.9 million in 2008 as shown on page 7, Part XI, line 7.
+The foundation was required to distribute \$27.2 million in 2010 as shown on page 8, Part XI, line 7.
 The technical IRS term for the minimum payout is "distributable amount."
 The distributable amount for the foundation is quite small compared to the trust; this is because the foundation retains only a modest amount of money on hand.
 As explained previously, the endowment assets are maintained by the trust, rather than by the foundation.

-The trust, by contrast, was required to pay out \$1.710 billion.
-It actually paid out \$3.307 billion, all to the foundation.
+The trust, by contrast, was required to pay out \$1.678 billion.
+It actually paid out \$3.162 billion to the foundation.
 This excess amount of distributions is required by the terms of the gift from Warren Buffett.
-The foundation in turn distributed \$3.308 billion in grants and other charitable expenses.
+The foundation in turn distributed \$3.196 billion in grants and other charitable expenses.